-- Break students into 8 separate groups, and give each group one of the photo cards.
+- Break students into seven groups, and give each group one of the photo cards.
 Place the card picture side up, and instruct them to not turn the card over.

-- Instruct the class to look at their photo and spend two minutes discussing that the photo is, and what it represents.
+- Instruct the class to look at their photo and spend two minutes discussing what the photo is, and what it represents.